Trypanosoma evansi: Human cases

 The first human case was reported from Maharashtra, India, in 2005.
 In 2004, a 45-year-old cattle farmer from Seoni village was hospitalised due to severe fever and disturbed neurological behaviours.
 Serological, microscopic, and DNA (PCR) test indicated that he was infected with T. evansi.
 The clinical case was confirmed by the World Health Organization.
 Normally, humans have natural trypanolytic protein called apolipoprotein L1 (APOL1) that kills different species of trypanosomes during infection.
 The individual was diagnosed to lack APOL1.
 Serological survey in 2006 in the same region revealed that the infection was already prevalent; 5 to 22% of the population, based on different tests, were found to be positive for T. evansi.
 Outside India, the first human cases were reported from Egypt in 2011.
 A single case was reported from Vietnam in 2016 in which an infected 38-year-old woman had normal APOL1, indicating that lack of APOL1 is not the primary reason for human infectivity.

+Treatment

+Suramin is recommended.
+Isometamidium chloride is ineffective.

 Trypanocide resistance

-T. evansi trypanocide resistance is widespread.
+Trypanosoma evansi trypanocide resistance is widespread.
 Diminazene aceturate is often ineffective for bovine, equine, porcine, and elephant use in Thailand.
 Quinapyramine is not recommended for cattle use due to its tendency to produce cross-resistance with both diminazene aceturate and isometamidium chloride.
 Quinapyramine is recommended for equine and camel use only.
 For the Philippines blanket treatment of all affected livestock is recommended, while biannual treatment of an individual village's livestock might be more financially realistic but risks developing resistance.

+Range

+Trypanosoma evansi is rapidly expanding its geographic range.
+It was historically restricted to Africa but for centuries it has been found in North-East Africa, South Asia, most of East Asia and Latin America.
+It was first detected in the Canary Islands in 1997 and since 2010 has been imported into Europe, in Germany, France and mainland Spain.